sidney-eliot/3d-artists-handbook/content/index.md

 If you don't understand a term, give the [[glossary|glossary]] a visit.

+> [!info] Handbooks features
+>
-For more information about all the features of this handbook, have a quick read [here](https://github.com/Epicrex/3d-artists-handbook#info-about-this-handbook)
+>Learn more about features this handbook has on the [GitHub](https://github.com/sidney-eliot/3d-artists-handbook).

-Feel free to point out things that might not be the best practice or plain incorrect, and I will fix those spots - [Discussion Area](https://github.com/Epicrex/3DArtistsHandbook/discussions/1).
+Feel free to leave feedback in the [discussion area](https://github.com/sidney-eliot/3d-artists-handbook/discussions/1) on any aspects that may not be the best practice or are plainly incorrect, and I'll make the necessary improvements.

 _Some parts of this handbook are still a work in progress, those parts are denoted with the 🚧 symbol._

 > [!note] Explorer
+>
+>⬅️ This explorer is always visible on the left side (if not, try pulling your browser window wider).
+>
 >[[hotkeys|⌨️ Hotkeys]]
 >### Theory
 >[[glossary|📑 Glossary]]<br>